 Fall protection is addressed in OSHA's standards for the construction industry.
-This section highlights some of the OSHA standards, Federal Registers notices (rules and proposed rules), preambles to final rules (background to final rules), directives (instruction to OSHA staff), letters of interpretation, example cases, and national consensus standards related to fall protection.
+This section highlights some of the OSHA standards, Federal Registers notices (rules and proposed rules), preambles to final rules (background to final rules), directives (instruction to OSHA staff), letters of interpretation (official letters of interpretation of the standards), example cases, and national consensus standards related to fall protection.

 Construction Industry (29 CFR 1926)

 - 1926.451, General requirements (Scaffolding) [related topic page]

 - 1926.452, Additional requirements applicable to specific types of scaffolds

 - 1926.502, Fall protection systems criteria and practices

 - 1926.503, Training requirements (Fall protection)

 - 1926.1423, Cranes and derricks in construction (Fall protection)

 There are twenty-eight OSHA-approved State Plans, operating state-wide occupational safety and health programs.
 State Plans are required to have standards and enforcement programs that are at least as effective as OSHA's and may have different or more stringent requirements.